akhilmallepally/pm-s03-g02-project/README.md

 ### Project Charter

 The project charter briefly comprises of the objectives, team and budget information of our project.
+This provides the brief details about our project

  [Link to the project charter ](https://github.com/akhilmallepally/pm-s03-g02-project/tree/main/charter_files/charter.md)